 I had no time to wait.

 The hymns and Testament.

 Then I got a little cabin

 An excerpt from Learning to Read by African-American poet Frances Ellen Watkins Harper (1825-1911)

 Did I mention that this is what I do and why I do it?
 A queen upon my throne unearthing the heritage that is my-your-our power.
 Mmmhmm.
 And then some.

 If you didn’t hear, I released A Feminist with Faith yesterday.
 The very thing I’m talkin’ about!
-It’s available on Kindle or as a larger package.
+It’s available on Kindle.
 I hope you’ll buy a copy for yourself, tell others, and then have queen-on-your-throne-claiming-your-heritage-and-power conversations.
 This stuff matters.
 Mmmhmm.
 And then some.